 Known as “the most fun you can have with serious music,” ROCO is a 40-piece professional chamber orchestra in Houston, Texas, comprised of musicians, composers, and guest conductors from all over the world.
 ROCO’s full chamber orchestra concerts are not only live-streamed for free on roco.org, they are also available any time on the site as free audio streams.
 Additionally, the orchestra’s professionally recorded programs are regularly broadcast on American Public Media’s Performance Today radio broadcast.

-ROCO’s 13th season, entitled “Cultivate Curiosity”, boasts twenty-three concerts of both full chamber orchestra performances and smaller chamber music ensembles across sixteen different venues.
+ROCO’s 13th season, entitled “Cultivate Curiosity”, boasts thirty-eight concerts of both full chamber orchestra performances and smaller chamber music ensembles across sixteen different venues.
 The 2017-18 season will also add nine more compositions to our collection of fifty-seven world premieres and commissions!

 When I founded ROCO (River Oaks Chamber Orchestra) in 2005, I was fortunate to be able to build something from the ground up.
 I was not hired into a situation where innovating in the classical music world meant needing to challenge the status quo.
 Instead, I was able to start fresh.
 Having previously been a part of three startup groups that each sought to engage audiences in various ways afforded me some unique insights.
 As a result of those experiences, I was able to develop my own vision for building a successful and sustainable model that would focus on genuine connections between the musicians and the audience.